mandatedisrael/bioticv1/README.md

 - 📄 Support for multiple document formats

 ## How to use
+- Download and use Ollama LLM and Embedding model of your choice
 - setup the python local env `python -m venv venv`
 - activate local env `source venv/bin/activate`
 - install requirements `pip install -r requirement.txt`